ZyxeGit/ZyxePatcher/README.md

 ## Features

-- **Live PP counter** — updates in real time as you play
+- **Live PP counter** — It shows your PP counter.
+This updates in time as you play the game.
 - **Max achievable PP** — shows the highest PP you can still get (FC from here, keeping current misses)
 - **FC PP counter** — what you'd get if you full combo'd from here at current accuracy
-- **Miss counter** — tracks misses per map
+- **Miss counter** — Shows the amount of misses live with RX and AP mod
-- **PP counter grade color** — counter changes color based on your current grade
+- **PP counter grade color** — counter changes color based on your current grade for example yellow for SS and S ranks, green for A rank and so on.
-- **Allow failing with Relax** — enables the fail screen when using the RX mod
+- **Allow failing with Relax** — enables the fail screen when using RX and AP mods
-- **Mod audio preview** — hear DT/HT speed in song select before picking a map
+- **Mod audio preview** — hear DT, NC and HT speed in song select before picking a map
 - **Position preview** — drag and drop all counter positions visually
 - **In-game settings** — configure everything directly from osu!'s options menu
-- **Auto cleanup** — all injected DLLs are removed from your osu! folder when osu closes
+- **Auto cleanup** — When you close osu! the patcher will automatically remove all the injected DLLs from your osu! folder.
+This is to prevent any problems when you play on the official servers.

 ---